Elizabeth Falk, PTA, OPTA, NASM-PES

 best massage gun for elderly

 We gave 2 to 3 different massage guns to each of them.
 They were to try them over some time.
 The age group for this experiment was 62-78.
-We then sat down and discussed what we gathered from them.
+We then sat down and discussed what we had gathered from them.
 We can say we had some very interesting feedback.

 Last but not least, an advice from one of our experts: